UltimateTournament/ArcadeThirdPartyDocs/docs/before-you-begin/integration-requirements.md

 ## Free to Play/Practice Mode

 All games should have a "free to play" or "practice" mode.
 This is where the player does not pay any tokens up front, but does not earn any tokens.
-In this case, the server host will be `""` (blank string) and you should not connect to a server, everything can run locally.
+The game will still connect to a server and have a slip, and only the score will be shown to the player after the game ends.
+There is no Leaderboard.